Kampala: Transport

-In 2014, Uganda's President Yoweri Museveni and a Chinese transportation company signed a Memorandum of Understanding, to embark at some point on building a light rail system in Kampala, similar to the one in Addis Ababa, Ethiopia.
+In 2014, Uganda's President Yoweri Museveni and China Civil Engineering Construction Corporation signed a Memorandum of Understanding, to embark on building a light rail system, the Greater Kampala Light Rail, similar to the one in Addis Ababa, Ethiopia.

 On 11 April 2011, the pressure group Activists for Change (A4C) held its first Walk to Work protest near Kampala, in response to a comment by President Museveni on the increased cost of fuel, which had risen by 50 percent between January and April 2011.
 He said: "What I call on the public to do is to use fuel sparingly.
 Don't drive to bars."
 The protest, which called on workers to walk to work to highlight the increased cost of transport in Uganda, was disrupted by police, who fired tear gas and arrested three-time presidential candidate Kizza Besigye and Democratic Party leader Norbert Mao.
 In the course of the protest, Besigye was shot in the right arm by a rubber bullet.
 The government blamed the violence on protesters.

 In 2016, the Rift Valley Railways Consortium (RVR) and Kampala Capital City Authority established passenger rail service between Namanve and Kampala and between Kampala and Kyengera.
 Those services were temporarily discontinued after RVR lost its concession in Uganda in October 2017.
 However, when Uganda Railways Corporation took over the operations of the metre gauge railway system in Uganda in 2018, the service was restored in February that year.
 A new Kampala to Port Bell route is being planned to be added in the 2018/2019 financial year.